DINA-Web/slim-taxonomy/readme.md

 ## Notes on the API

-- Only works with species rank
+- Only works with species rank.
+Including other ranks should either modify the SQL to query from multiple columns (like for common name), or modifying the database structure so that scientific name is in one column irregards of rank.
+- Searches from both scientific binomial name and common name
 - When an attribute (e.g. Rubin number or parent taxon) is not found, should the element in the API
         - contain null
         - contain empty string